Invertibility of infinitely divisible continuous-time moving average processes: Invertibility of IDCMA processes

 \end{theorem}

-\begin{remark} In a very informal way, Theorem \ref{maintheorem} says that there exists a measurable function $g$ such that $L_{t}=\int_{\mathbb{R}}g\left( t,s\right) dX_{s}$ for all $t\in \mathbb{R}$.
+\begin{remark} In a very informal way, Theorem \ref{maintheorem} says that for every $t\geq s$ there exists a measurable function $g_{t,s}$ such that $L_{t}-L_{s}=\int_{\mathbb{R}}g_{t,s}(r)dX_{r}$.
 However, since $X$ is not in general a semimartingale, such integral may not be well defined. \end{remark}

-Before presenting the proof of this theorem, we are going to discuss several important examples.
+Before presenting the proof of this theorem, we discuss several important examples.